 You have two primary Aalto options: workstations and Triton.
 The Aalto workstations have basic scientific software installed.
 From the workstations, you can use the HTCondor distributed computing framework.

-Most HPC at Aalto is performed on Triton, the Aalto HPC cluster.
-It is a fairly standard medium-sized cluster, and it’s main advantage is the close integration into the Aalto environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has responsive local support.
-If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton.
+Most demanding computing at Aalto is performed on Triton, the Aalto high performance computing cluster.
+It is a fairly standard medium-sized cluster, and it’s main advantage is the close integration into the Aalto environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has local support.
+If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton so that you get dedicated resources and can easily scale to the full power of Triton.
 Triton is part of the Finnish Grid and Cloud Infrastructure.
+Triton is the largest publically known computing cluster in Finland after the CSC clusters.
+Triton provides a web-based interface via JupyterHub.

-CSC (the Finnish IT Center for Science) is a government-owned organization.
-They provide a lot of services, most notably HPC, data, and IT infrastructure services to the academic sector.
+CSC (the Finnish IT Center for Science) is a government-owned organization which provides a lot of services, most notably HPC, data, and IT infrastructure services to the academic sector.
 All of their services are free to the academic community (paid directly by the state of Finland).
 They also coordinate the Finnish Grid and Cloud Infrastructure.
-They have the largest known cluster in Finland.
+They have the largest known clusters in Finland.

 Data management isn’t just storage: if data is just put somewhere, you get a massive mess and data isn’t usable in even 5 years.
 Funders now require “data management plans”.
 Thus data management is not just a hot topic, it’s an important one.
-We have a whole section on data, and also there are higher level guides from Aalto, or you can check our guide for researchers.
+We have a whole section on data, and also there are higher level guides from Aalto.
+If you just want to get something done, you should start with our Aalto-specific guideline for Science-IT data storage (used in CS, NBE, PHYS) - if you follow our plan, you will be doing better than most people..
 If you have specific questions, there is an official service email address you can use (see the Aalto pages), or you can ask the Science-IT team.

 Triton has 2PB of non-backed up data storage on the high-performance Lustre filesystem.
 This is used for large active computation purposes.
 The Triton nodes have an incredible bandwidth to this and it is very fast and parallel.
 This is mounted by default at Science-IT departments, and can be by default in other departments too.